-2.3.
-Classification for Interference
+2.3 Classification for Interference

-Overview.
-There are two types of interference we are interested in: interference that an application can tolerate from pre-existing load on a server and interference the application will cause on that load.
+Overview: There are two types of interference we are interested in: interference that an application can tolerate from pre-existing load on a server and interference the application will cause on that load.
 We detect interference due to contention on shared resources and assign a score to the sensitivity of an application to a type of interference.
 To derive sensitivity scores we develop several microbenchmarks, each stressing a specific shared resource with tunable intensity.
 We run an application concurrently with a microbenchmark and progressively tune up its intensity until the application violates its QoS, which is set at 95% of the performance achieved in isolation.
-The intensity of the microbenchmark at that point is recorded as the sensitivity score of the workload to the specific type of interference.
-Figure 3 shows an example of deriving the sensitivity to tolerated interference in the memory capacity and network bandwidth for the mcf benchmark of the SPECCPU2006 suite. mcf is very sensitive to memory capacity, with performance quickly degrading as the intensity of the SoI increases.
-On the other hand, given that it is a single-node workload with no network-related component, it is very tolerant to contention in the network bandwidth.
-Applications with high tolerance to interference (e.g., sensitivity score over 60%) are easier to coschedule than applications with low tolerance (low sensitivity score).
-Similarly, we detect the sensitivity of a microbenchmark to the interference the application causes by tuning up its intensity and recording when the performance of the microbenchmark degrades by 5% compared
+Applications with high tolerance to interference (e.g., sensitivity score over 60%) are easier to co-schedule than applications with low tolerance (low sensitivity score).
+Similarly, we detect the sensitivity of a microbenchmark to the interference the application causes by tuning up its intensity and recording when the performance of the microbenchmark degrades by 5% compared to its performance in isolation.
+In this case, high sensitivity scores, e.g., over 60% correspond to applications that cause a lot of interference in the specific shared resource.